Bubonic plague

 - liver and spleen enlargement

 The typical sign of bubonic plague is swelling caused by enlarged lymph nodes.
-These are known in everyday language as buboes and are usually found in the groin area.
-The swollen lymph nodes may rupture, releasing highly contagious pus.
-Sometimes you can see fleabites some distance away from the buboes.
+These swellings, known as buboes, can rupture, releasing a highly contagious pus.
+Flea bites can sometimes be seen some distance away from the buboes.

-The pathogen causing the plague is usually transmitted by a bite from infected fleas.
-These fleas live on host animals such as rats or other rodents.
-But cats, hares and rabbits can also carry infected fleas.
+The pathogen is usually transmitted by a bite from infected fleas.
+These fleas live primarily on host animals such as rats and other rodents.

-But the pathogen causing the plague can also be transmitted to humans through direct contact with dead wild animals, for example, when infected animal secretions are touched.
+However, the pathogen that causes plague can also be spread to humans through direct contact with dead wild animals – for example, when infected animal secretions are touched.

-It is possible for it to be spread from person to person when they come into contact with pus-filled fluid from the buboes.
+It is possible for bubonic plague to be spread from person to person through contact with pus from the buboes (this is known as “smear infection”, i.e., infection by touch).

 How common is bubonic plague?

-Improved hygiene has meant that plagues have become rare worldwide, but the disease has not been completely eradicated.
-A total of 3,248 cases of plague in all its forms worldwide were reported to the World Health Organization (WHO) between 2010 and 2015, with 584 infections proving fatal.
+A total of 3,248 cases of plague in all its forms worldwide were reported to the World Health Organization (WHO) between 2010 and 2015.
+Of these, 584 infections proved fatal.

 - Peru